PhilChodrow/cos_2017/7_excel/README.md

 **Classroom:** E51-151 <br />

 ## Pre-Assignment <br />
 * Download all the files uploaded.
-Every file has a solution file included.
-For example, the file **KeyMatrices.xlsx** is the solution of the file **Matrices.xlsx**. <br />
-* Every file has a solution file included.
-For example, the file **KeyMatrices.xlsx** is the solution of the file **Matrices.xlsx**. <br />
-* The file **Shortcuts and Easy Guide.pdf** shows some of the most important shortcuts we will use during the session, and a summary on how to access some of the things we will do in the session. <br />
+Every excel file has a solution file included.
+For example, the file **KeyMatrices.xlsx** is the solution of the file **Matrices.xlsx**.
+The file **Shortcuts and Easy Guide.pdf** shows some of the most important shortcuts we will use during the session, and a summary on how to access some of the things we will do in the session. <br />
 * Install **Microsoft Excel** in your computer. <br />

 ## **Course Objectives**